-See page 95 for a full description of the requirements for the Bachelor of Public Relations degree.
+See page 98 for a full description of the requirements for the Bachelor of Public Relations degree.

 Note: The Bachelor of Public Relations (Co-operative Education) program is designed as a full-time program of study.
 All courses listed below have a professional studies classification only, unless cross-listed with an arts and science discipline.
-PBRL courses are open only to those students registered in the Bachelor of Public Relations (Co-operative Education) program, with the exception of PBRL 1010 which open to students from all disciplines.
-PBRL 2013 which is open to students in the Cultural Studies program, and PBRL 3013 which is open to students in the Cultural Studies program and the Peace and Conflict Studies program.
+PBRL courses are open only to those students registered in the Bachelor of Public Relations (Co-operative Education) program, with the exception of PBRL 1010 which is open to students from all disciplines.
+PBRL 2013 which is open to students in the Cultural Studies program, and PBRL 3013 which is open to students in the Cultural Studies program.